codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 ![[Pasted image 20251203150324.png]]

-Open a new terminal and create the directory path `./downloads/src/` and the a file called `builtscript.sh` and paste the reverse shell payload.
+Create the Web Structure: Create the directory path that matches the URL used by the cron job: `downloads/src/`.

 ```shell
 ┌──(kali㉿kali)-[~/CS/THM/Overpass]